 Attending New Student Orientation is an enrollment requirement for all new students.

-Due to the impending inclement weather, Spring Orientation Check-in will now be held Monday, January 24, 2022.
-Included during the Orientation check-in process is Residence Hall Check-in (as appropriate and at their selected appointment time) and the distribution of Tribe Student ID Cards.
+Spring Orientation check-in will be held on Friday, January 20.
+Included during the Orientation check-in process is Residence Hall Check-in (as appropriate and at your selected appointment time) and the distribution of Tribe Student ID Cards.